termux/termux-gui/Protocol.md

 2 Protocol types are supported right now:
 - JSON: For better compatibility with high-level languages, messages can be transferred in JSON.
-- Binary: For Increased throughput and compatibility with low-level languages, a custom binary protocol can be used.
+- Binary: For Increased throughput and compatibility with low-level languages, a protobuf-based protocol can be used.
+This will eventually be the default and the JSOn protocol will be removed.

-Regardless of Protocol, each message must be preceded by the length of the message (without this length value) as a 4 byte unsigned integer, the same with the return messages from the plugin.
+For the JSON Protocol, each message must be preceded by the length of the message (without this length value) as a 4 byte unsigned integer, the same with the return messages from the plugin.
 This integer is send big-endian.

 ## Protocol negotiation

 The first byte send specifies the desired protocol type and version:
 - The 4 most significant bits specify the protocol type: 0 indicates the binary protocol, 1 indicates JSON.
-Currently only the JSON protocol is implemented.
 - The 4 least significant bits specify the protocol version.
 Currently unused, should be set to 0 for compatibility with future versions.

 The plugin then responds with a single byte unsigned integer.
 A response of 0 means the plugin supports the desired protocol type and version.
 Any other value denotes an error and the plugin will close the connection.